KillingSpark/rustysd/Readme.md

 1. Matching services and sockets either by name or dynamically by parsing the appropiate settings in the .service/.socket files
 1. The parts of the sd_notify API

+### See for yourself
+Running `cargo build && cargo run --bin rustysd` will build the test service and run rustysd which will start that testservice

 ## What does not work
-Just some stuff I know does not work but would be cool
+Just some stuff I know does not work but would be cool to have

 1. The whole dbus shenanigans
 1. More socket types